cdown/chrisdown.name/index.md

 ---

 Hey there!
-I'm a kernel developer and SRE, primarily working on Linux kernel memory management.
-I work at [Meta](https://meta.com) as part of the Linux Kernel team, and am responsible for kernel-related developments that improve the overall reliability and performance of user-facing products.
+I'm a kernel developer and SRE, primarily working on Linux memory management.
+I work at [Meta](https://meta.com) as part of the Linux Kernel team, and am responsible for improving the overall reliability and performance of user-facing products from an infrastructure perspective.
 In general, my drive is in conceiving, designing, and improving systems that make Meta and the wider industry better.